simvue-io/docs/docs/concepts.md

 ## Run

-A run represents the execution of a simulation application.
+A run represents the execution of an application, such as a simulation, processing task or AI/ML training.
 Each run has associated information such as a name, description, metadata (key-value pairs) and tags (list of short labels).

 ## Metrics